 Below follows a description of the necessary steps to submit an analysis to inkascore.org.
 In order to be able to submit an analysis, users are required to log in first.
 If you do not have yet credentials to do so, please register first.

 Human phospho-proteomics mass spectrometry data is a prerequisite for using InKA.
-This data needs to have been searched against a (preferably Uniprot) human FASTA file with MaxQuant version 1.4 and newer.
+Murine or other species will not work.
+The human data needs to have been searched against a (preferably Uniprot) human FASTA file with MaxQuant version 1.4 and newer.
 From the txt search result files (which can be found in combined and txt subfolder, except for the experimentalDesignTemplate.txt file which is usually one directory-level up) the following files need to be assembled into a single zip archive.

 If the names of the original experiments in the MaxQuant search are sub-optimal for further analysis, it is possible to include in this zip archive an additional tab-separated file to replace the names in the inka analysis results by more suitable names.
 This file should be named labels.txt and be formated row-wise for each sample, with the old names that need to be replaced in the first column, and the desired new names in the last column.
 This file will be detected by the InKA pipe-line and will enforce automatically the name changes.
 Note that the new names should all be unique, preferably contain no white-spaces and be exclusively composed of alpha-numeric characters, dot or underscore.
 Addition of an extra column between the first and last one, can be used to add colors to heatmaps and barplots in the analysis results.
 This column should be named case-sensitively barcolors.